Evan Hunter: Name change and pen names

 Under the Hunter name, novels steadily appeared throughout the 1960s, 1970s, and early 1980s, including Come Winter (1973) and Lizzie (1984).
 Hunter was also successful as screenwriter for film and television.
-He wrote the screenplay for the Hitchcock film The Birds (1963), loosely adapted from Daphne du Maurier's eponymous 1952 novelette.
+He wrote the screenplay for the Alfred Hitchcock film The Birds (1963), loosely adapted from Daphne du Maurier's eponymous 1952 novelette.
 Following The Birds, Hunter was again hired by Hitchcock to complete an in-progress script adapting Winston Graham's novel Marnie.
 However, Hunter and the director disagreed on how to treat the novel's rape scene, and the writer was sacked.
 Hunter's other screenplays included Strangers When We Meet (1960), based on his own 1958 novel; and Fuzz (1972), based on his eponymous 1968 87th Precinct novel, which he had written as Ed McBain.

 After having thirteen 87th Precinct novels published from 1956 to 1960, further 87th Precinct novels appeared at a rate of approximately one a year until his death.
 Additionally, NBC ran a police drama called 87th Precinct during the 1961–62 season, based on McBain's work.

 From 1978 to 1998, McBain published a series about lawyer Matthew Hope; books in this series appeared every year or two, and usually had titles derived from well-known children's stories.
 For about a decade, from 1984 to 1994, Hunter published no fiction under his own name.
 In 2000, a novel called Candyland appeared that was credited to both Hunter and McBain.
 The two-part novel opened in Hunter's psychologically based narrative voice before switching to McBain's customary police procedural style.

 Aside from McBain, Hunter used at least two other pseudonyms for his fiction after 1960: Doors (1975), which was originally attributed to Ezra Hannon before being reissued as a work by McBain, and Scimitar (1992), which was credited to John Abbott.

 Hunter gave advice to other authors in his article "Dig in and get it done: no-nonsense advice from a prolific author (aka Ed McBain) on starting and finishing your novel".
 In it, he advised authors to "find their voice for it is the most important thing in any novel".

 Dean Hudson controversy

 Hunter was long rumored to have written an unknown number of pornographic novels, as Dean Hudson, for William Hamling's publishing houses.
 Hunter adamantly and consistently denied writing any books as Hudson until he died.
-However, apparently his agent Scott Meredith sold books to Hamling's company as Hunter's work and received payments for these books in cash.
+However, apparently his agent Scott Meredith sold books to Hamling's company as Hunter's work (for attribution as "Dean Hudson") and received payments for these books in cash.
 While notable, it is not definitive proof: Meredith almost certainly forwarded novels to Hamling by any number of authors, claiming these novels were by Hunter simply to make a sale.
-Ninety-three novels were published under the Hudson name from 1961 to 1969, and the most avid proponents of the Hunter-as-Hudson theory do not believe Hunter is responsible for all 93.
+Ninety-three novels were published under the Hudson name from 1961 to 1969, and even the most avid proponents of the Hunter-as-Hudson theory do not believe Hunter is responsible for all 93.